 Act Two typically contains chapters about obstacles you met on the path to confronting the problem.
 For example, in Lit, Mary Karr’s memoir about her alcoholism and where that stemmed from, the majority of the most extreme examples of her alcoholism were in the second section of the book.
 Somewhere near the end of the second act is a crisis or disaster which will then signify the shift to act three, where the action starts to recede and the lessons of the memoir (or story) start to integrate into your new world-view.

 Act Three: The Resolution

 In this act, you still have some questions to resolve, and the last climax would come part-way through the third act (for example, if your memoir is about cancer, the treatment would perhaps be working, or you’ve come to a new perspective about the whole journey – and this doesn’t crystallise until that climax of the third act).
 After that climax, there can still be a few obstacles, but they’d be smaller than the obstacles you encountered in act one and two, and finally you’d ‘wrap up’ the story and all that you’ve learned and how you’ve changed since the beginning.

-This is a very basic run-down of the three-act structure, and there’s loads of excellent diagrams online if you’re a visual person, like me.
+This is a very basic run-down of the three-act structure.
 Below is my very rudimentary pinboard visual when i was mapping out the draft of my second memoir, A Letter From Paris.

 Using the three act structure is a great way to nip any writer’s block in the bud, map and plan your memoir and meet your deadline.
 It’s fantastic to have a visual to refer to if you’re feeling overwhelmed, and keeps you working on things that will most probably be included (after you’ve re-written and polished them a lot) in the final manuscript.